Overview

 Career prospects

-Graduating from a world-leading university* can open doors for careers in a variety of sectors.
-Individuals who have completed the MA in Law have gone on to:
+Graduating from a world-leading university, ranked 51st in the world (QS World University Rankings 2026), opens the door to careers in a variety of sectors.
+MA Law graduates have gone on to: